Special Education instructor smiling while holding a book and pencil

 The objective of this course is to provide students with the knowledge, skills, and experiences that are essential in fraud detection, litigation support, and business valuation and analysis.
 Prerequisite: ACCT 3321 or equivalent, with a minimum grade of C.

-An introduction to the principles, techniques, and standards of intrnal auditing, with emphasis on the assurance and value-adding role of internal auditing in risk management, internal controls, and governance processes.
+An introduction to the principles, techniques, and standards of internal auditing, with emphasis on the assurance and value-adding role of internal auditing in risk management, internal controls, and governance processes.
 Prerequisite: ACCT 4327 or equivalent, with a minimum grade of C.

 The objective of this course is to introduce students to the analysis and interpretation of financial statements and related disclosures for forecasting and valuation purposes.
 Emphasis is placed on assessing the quality of financial information and other disclosures.
 ACCT 6375 and ACCT 6320 cannot both be counted towards the MACC degree.
+Prerequisite Admission to the MACC program.

-Calendar - Next Module
+Calendar - Spring I Module

-Module Start Date
+Course Start Date

 Application Deadline